 Improve times table recall and application Times Tables Rockstars used in year 3 and 4.
 Times table practice and monitoring now starts on entry into year 3.
 Increased time needed in year 4 to improve results.
 Close the gap between PPG and NonPPG attendance Free breakfast club for PPG children Free fruit available at break time Games and activities run during breakfast club to encourage attendance Monitoring by attendance officer Attendance meetings with parents Phone calls and home visits undertaken Positive interventions at school: half termly attendance certificates, linked to a full week of no late arrival at school.
 Prizes for improved attendance.
 Prizes for 100% attendance over periods of time.
-Break time fruit regularly accessed by 7 children.
-Breakfast club attended by 40% PPG children.
+Break time fruit regularly accessed by 10 children.
+Breakfast club attended by 50% PPG children.
 Family with previous persistent lateness attend the club daily.
-2021-2022 Non PPG 94.7% PPG 90.8% Difference 3.9% Three PPG children who had a part time timetable had a negative impact on this.
-To develop cultural capital and breath of experiences for disadvantaged children that they would not otherwise have been able to - supporting learning Percentage of all trips paid for.
+2022-2023 Non PPG 95.5% PPG 91.1% Difference 4.4% To develop cultural capital and breath of experiences for disadvantaged children that they would not otherwise have been able to supporting learning Percentage of all trips paid for.
 Half termly trips or experiences for each year group.
 No child was unable to attend a trip/experience due to cost.
 Children participated in new, enriching experiences.
 Some are listed below: Y6 Paddle boarding and kayaking Y5 Skiing Y6 Kidzania Y4 Audley End Historical House Y3 World Dance Workshop To support pupils with social and emotional needs to break down barriers to learning Learning Mentor to liaise with staff to best support pupils within social and emotional needs within the classroom.
 Every class had an additional adult to help support with learning as well as social and emotional needs.
 Staff liaised with HT, PPG Champion and SENCO.
 Play therapy sessions Additional sensory resources.
-Reduction in the number of children having more than one Red Zone 4 consequence (4 children in autumn to 1 child in summer) Develop learning behaviours and metacognition Pupil Book Study training attended and shared with staff.
+Reduction in the number of children having more than one Red Zone 4 consequence Develop learning behaviours and metacognition Pupil Book Study training attended and shared with staff.
 Pupil book studies completed for each curriculum subject.
 Metacognition moved away from being a separate subject to being embedded within each area of the curriculum.
 Improved confidence seen in pupil book studies when discussing learning.